DenisseCruz16/task-manager/README.md

   - Took brief written notes and saved useful links in a Word file for future reference.

 **• How did you resolve questions about Docker?**
+- Refresh Docker knowledge on docker file, docker image and docker container concepts.
-- Compared different sources (YouTube videos, written articles, and official guides).
+- Compared different sources (YouTube videos, written articles, and official guides) to understand basic structure and compare benefits or Spring generated and manual Dockerfile.
+- Continuous testing and specific corrections with AI help.
+- Use comments in file for my reference.

 **• What challenges did you encounter?**